phonegap/phonegap-docs/docs/en/edge/guide/cli/index.md

 <!-- XREF
 discussed in the Application Development Guide and XREF --> detailed in the API Reference.
+A list of these plugins, including additional plugins provided by the community, can be found at  [http://plugins.cordova.io/](http://plugins.cordova.io/).
+You can use the CLI to search for plugins from this registry:

+        $ cordova plugin search <term1 term2 term3>

 The `cordova plugin add` command requires you to specify the repository for the plugin code.
 Here are examples of features you